-We lease office facilities under operating leases expiring at various dates through 2025.
+We lease office facilities under operating leases expiring at various dates through 2037.
 Certain leases require us to pay for taxes, insurance, maintenance and other operating expenses in addition to rent.
-Lease expense was \$37.2 million, \$36.9 million and \$38.6 million in 2016, 2015 and 2014, respectively.
-At September 30, 2016, our future minimum lease payments under noncancellable operating leases are as follows:
+Lease expense was \$35.8 million, \$37.2 million and \$36.9 million in 2017, 2016 and 2015, respectively.
+At September 30, 2017, our future minimum lease payments under noncancelable operating leases are as follows:

+Year ending September 30. (in thousands)

+2018 \$ 39,261

+2019 30,988

+2020 25,941

 Year ending September 30, (in thousands)

-2017 \$ 39,994

-2018 34,347

-2019 27,150

-2020 22,804

-2021 14,943
+2021 28,134

+2022 24,018

-Thereafter 16,776
+Thereafter 212,234

-Total minimum lease payments \$ 156,014
+Total minimum lease payments \$ 360,576

 Amounts above include future minimum lease payments for our corporate headquarters facility located in Needham, Massachusetts.
-The lease for our headquarters facility was renewed in the first quarter of 2011 for an additional 10 years (through November 2022) with a ten year renewal option through November 2032.
+The lease for our headquarters facility was renewed in the first quarter of 2011 for an additional 10 years (through November 2022) with a ten-year renewal option through November 2032.
 Under the terms of the lease, we are paying approximately \$7.4 million in annual base rent plus operating expenses.
+Utilities related to this lease are excluded from the above table due to variability year to year.
+These costs were approximately \$1.5 million in 2017.
 The amended lease provides for \$12.8 million in landlord funding for leasehold improvements which we completed in 2014.
 We capitalized these leasehold improvements and will amortize them to expense over the shorter of the lease term or their expected useful life.
 The \$12.8 million of funding by the landlord is not included in the table above and reduces rent expense over the lease term.